gnzsnz/gonzalosaenz.com/content/TOGAF Core Concepts.md

 ### Integrated Information Infrastructure Reference Model (III-RM)

 The III-RM is a subset of the TOGAF TRM in terms of its overall scope.
-III-RM address the need to design an integrated information infrastructure to enable Boundaryless Information Flow.
+III-RM address the need to design an integrated information infrastructure to enable Boundary less Information Flow.

 ## Part VII - Architecture Capability Framework